albar965/littlenavmap-manual/src/en/EDITFPPOSITION.rst

      Waypoints using the default format ``WP`` plus number (e.g. ``WP1`` or ``WP99``) are automatically renumbered by *Little Navmap* to reflect the flying order in the flight plan.

+     Changing the name will disable the renumbering for a waypoint.

 Ident
 ~~~~~